You need to know how to clean a cool mist humidifier to get the best performance out of it.

-Not many people use a humidifier everyday for long hours.
+Not many people use a humidifier every day for long hours.
 But if you do, you should clean it daily.
 This makes it more efficient.

 When you clean your unit, you get clean mist in your space.
 Therefore, your health is not at risk.
 You can also prevent the formation of mold in the tank, which would then be dispersed with the mist.

-The more often you can clean your unit the better.
+The more often you can clean your unit, the better.
 If not cleaned, it can make you sick.
 It can lead to an increase of allergens like dust mites, and fungi.

-How to keep a cool mist humidifier clean
+How to keep a cool-mist humidifier clean

 The only way to keep any humidifier clean is by cleaning it, well, mostly.

-But the type of water you use in the unit can also determine how clean it will stay.
+However, the type of water you use in the unit can also determine how clean it will stay.
 If you use dirty water in the unit, the filters will become dirty too fast.

 It is clean, it does not contain many minerals.
 There is no need to boil water for the humidifier since it does not remove minerals.
 Filtering it is better.

 Keep the humidifier in a clean environment.
 If you keep it in an area with mold spores, they will get into the tank and start a colony.

 If you keep the humidifier in a dusty place, grime will start forming.
 That’s what happens when water mixes with dust.